rsgalloway/envstack/README.md

 world
 ```

-With an expansion modifier, variable have a default value and can be overridden
+With an expansion modifier, variables have a default value and can also be
-in the environment or by higher scope stacks:
+overridden in the environment, or by higher scope stacks:

 ```yaml
 HELLO: ${HELLO:=world}
 ```

-Here we show the default value, and overriding it:
+Here we show the default value, and how we can override it in the environment:

 ```bash
 $ envstack -- echo {HELLO}